Preserving the ecological balance of interconnected planetary systems

 Albedo effect reduction

-Melting ice caps reflect less sunlight, causing the dark ocean surface to absorb more heat.
+Melting ice caps reflect less sunlight, causing the darker ocean surface to absorb more solar radiation.

 03